Paulie Harraka: NASCAR

 In September 2012, Harraka drove for Go Green Racing in the Nationwide Series at Richmond International Raceway.
 In 2013, Harraka made his NASCAR Sprint Cup Series debut at Sonoma Raceway, driving the No. 52 Ford for Go Green Racing.
-Harraka's final NASCAR start came at Dover Motor Speedway driving for TriStar Motorsports in the NASCAR Xfinity Series.
+Before the race started, while exiting pit lane to begin the pre-race pace laps, Harraka slammed into the back of Alex Kennedy, who was also making his debut.
+Harraka would go on to complete 89 laps en route to a 39th-place finish.
+Harraka’s final NASCAR start came at Dover Motor Speedway driving for TriStar Motorsports in the NASCAR Xfinity Series.
 Harraka then retired from NASCAR to focus on business interests.

 Entrepreneurship

 Paulie Harraka LLC

 In 2011, Harraka partnered with a group of Fortune 500 CEOs, venture capitalists, and professional sports executives as a partner to launch innovative technology platforms that challenge conventional approaches to the sport and business of NASCAR.
 The investor group supported Harraka's NASCAR racing activities and entrepreneurial business ventures disruptive to NASCAR.
 In November 2013, Harraka delivered a talk chronicling his entrepreneurial ventures at TEDxBeaconStreet in Boston, making Harraka the only NASCAR driver ever to deliver a TED presentation.